Voluntary Services | Emergency Pedagogy

 Hidden away behind some impressive rocky outcrops you will find the rural village of Madietane in the most northern province of South Africa.
 The sound of cattle bells and bleating goats surround the small, scattered buildings of Lesedi Waldorf School.

-Lesedi was founded by Emily Maobelo, whose original employers paid for her to studies at Baobab College in Johannesburg.
+Lesedi was founded by Emily Maobelo, whose original employers paid for her to study at Baobab College in Johannesburg.
 When she returned to Madietane in 1989, she started a kindergarten under a large tree.
-With 30 children, two educators and a cook, she created the foundation of today's Waldorf School.
-Later, a doctor donated his building to her and thanks to many other donations, the school has grown a lot since then.
+Later, before returning to Germany, a doctor gave her his building and thanks to many other donations the school has grown since then.

-In 2006, the school suffered a severe blow when Emily Maobelo and two other staff members were tragically killed in a car accident.
-Although everyone did their best to keep the school running, they could not prevent a financial crisis.
+In 2006 the school suffered a severe blow, when Emily Maobelo and two other co-workers were tragically killed in a car accident.
+Although the staff tried their best to continue running the school, they were not able to prevent a financial crisis.
 The collaboration of Federation of Waldorf Schools in Southern Africa with Friends of Waldorf Education together with other donors and huge engagements from volunteering individuals ensures to this day, the continuation of the school.
 Without the second leg of government funding the school could not survive, even though teachers’ salaries are nowhere near those of public schools.

 Empower & donate now